lxsmnsyc/scoped-model/packages/preact-scoped-model/docs/create-model.md

 ### Creating a model

 The `createModel` function accepts two parameters:

 - `modelHook`: A hook function based on Preact hooks that provides the business logic for model.
 The value returned from the hook serves as the state of the model.
 - `options`: Optional.
   - `displayName`: Serves as the display name for both the model (for error logs) and the `Provider` component.
+  - `shouldUpdate`: Serves as condition for render memoization or "when should the `<Provider>` component re-render given the new props.
+This is similar to `React.PureComponent`'s `shouldUpdate`.
+  - `shouldNotify`: Serves as condition for state memoization.
   - `defaultProps`

 The model returns an object with the property `Provider` which injects the model state as well as runs the model hook within the component tree.